-In 2019 one in ten (9.84%) of those for whom information about the circumstances of their deaths is available either had difficulty ingesting or regurgitated the lethal dose (2) or had other complications (4).
+In 2020 there were five cases of complications out of 72 (6.94%) of those for whom information about the circumstances of their deaths is available.
+This included one case of seizures and 3 cases of difficulty ingesting or regurgitating the poison.
+In 2019 one in ten (9.84%) either had difficulty ingesting or regurgitated the lethal dose (2) or had other complications (4).
 In 2018 nearly one in eight (12.12%) of those for whom information about the circumstances of their deaths (or failure to die) is available either had difficulty ingesting or regurgitated the lethal dose (3) or had other unspecified complications (4).
 One person failed to die and regained consciousness.
 In 2017 two people had seizures after ingesting the drugs.

 The interval from ingestion of lethal drugs to unconsciousness has been as long as four hours (in 2017).
-In 2018 for one person the interval from ingestion of lethal drugs to unconsciousness was as long as 60 minutes.
+In 2019 one person took as long as 90 minutes from ingestion of lethal drugs to unconsciousness.

 Eight people have regained consciousness after ingesting the lethal medication, including one patient in 2010 who regained consciousness 88 hours (3 days 16 hours) after ingesting the medication, subsequently dying from the underlying illness three months later.